- Digital Solutions

 Product Sterility and Maintenance

-– Adin implants are provided sterile (by gamma radiation), and are intended for single use only.
+– Adin Dental Implant Systems are provided sterile (by gamma radiation), and are intended for single use only.

 – Never reuse a dental implant and never use implants after their expiration date (indicated on the outer package label) or if package is damaged or contaminated.
 Such use may result in implant failure and damage to surrounding tissues.